diqidoq/lars/README.md

 > We maybe should mention other Linux drum plugins but before that we must clear up if we split the list in drum sample players/creators apart from pattern and step sequencing supporting machines or not.
 For me Geist and Hydrogen is closest to what I am after with this paper.

-## Additionally there are many other aspects to consider:
+## There are many additional aspects to consider:

+ + Is this idea lost in translation because it tries to cover existing features with additions which are impossible to achieve?
- + required replacements for proprietary and much outdated file formats like rex2 (maybe a wav>marker kind of thing?)
+ + Are there replacements for proprietary and much outdated file formats like rex2 required for the audiop slice part and how would that be coexist and be interchangable (maybe a wav>marker kind of thing?
+How does PhatMatik solved this license issue?)
- + what file formats should be support in general (licenses?)
+ + What midi/audio/library file formats should be supported in general (Licenses?)
- + what did others right (do not reinvent the wheel)
+ + What did others do right (*"Do not reinvent the wheel!"*)
- + some maybe not too useful but sadly common concepts need to stay implemented to gain a big enough audience to build a community.
+ + Some maybe not too useful but sadly common concepts of beat programming may need to stay implemented to gain a big enough audience to build a community around a new idea.